The University of Chicago Policy on Title IX Sexual Harassment

 In addition, at any time prior to the hearing, the Title IX Coordinator may dismiss a Formal Title IX Complaint if (i) the Title IX Complainant notifies the Title IX Coordinator in writing that the Title IX Complainant wishes to withdraw the Formal Title IX Complaint or any allegations therein (in which case those discrete allegations may be dismissed), (ii) the Title IX Respondent is no longer enrolled or employed by the University, or (iii) specific circumstances prevent the University from gathering sufficient evidence to reach a determination as to the Formal Title IX Complaint or any discrete allegations therein (in which case those discrete allegations may be dismissed) (collectively, Voluntary Dismissal).

-The determination regarding dismissal becomes final either on the date that the parties are provided with the written determination of the result of a request for review, if filed, or if a request for review is not filed, the date on which an request for review would no longer be considered timely.
+The determination regarding dismissal becomes final either on the date that the parties are provided with the written determination of the result of a request for review, if filed, or if a request for review is not filed, the date on which a request for review would no longer be considered timely.
 Once a dismissal is final, a Title IX Complainant cannot file a Formal Title IX Complaint under this Policy concerning the same alleged conduct.

 Within five (5) days of the Title IX Coordinator (or designee) receiving a Formal Title IX Complaint, the Title IX Coordinator (or designee) will transmit a written notice to the Title IX Complainant and Title IX Respondent that includes: